Disclaimer: Those you recognize belong to Tolkien. I do not own them. Those you do not recognize belong to me.

 Elrond was asleep in the chair under the window, and Elrohir was slightly concerned to see that his eyes were closed.
 He hadn't realized just how exhausted his father was, but he knew he should not have been surprised.
 The lord of Imladris had given a substantial amount of his own strength to keep Thranduil alive.

-A small smile then appeared on his face when he noticed Aragorn curled up under a blanket leaning against Elrond's chest, his mouth slightly open.
+A small smile then appeared on his face when he noticed Estel curled up under a blanket leaning against Elrond's chest, his mouth slightly open.
 Elrohir was just relieved that the small mortal had been returned safely after Aeglironion had taken him.
 He loved the boy as though he were his own brother and did not know what he or any of his family would have done should something have happened to him.
-With a quiet sigh, the younger twin quietly entered the room and approached the sleeping pair, bending over and leaving a light kiss on Aragorn's head.
+With a quiet sigh, the younger twin quietly entered the room and approached the sleeping pair, bending over and leaving a light kiss on Estel's head.
 The child did not stir.

 The younger twin smiled.
 His friend was as stubborn as always, it would seem.
 "You do not know where he could have possibly gone?" he asked.
 He wasn't sure where Thranduil would feel the need to go when he was still so weak.
 Surely anything could have waited a bit longer.